rogerjdeangelis/utl-given-yesterdays-and-todays-tables-flag-updates-inserts-and-deletes/README.md

 Given yesterdays and todays tables flag updates inserts and deletes.
     Given yesterdays and todays tables flag updates inserts and deletes

     see recent solution by SASKiwi on end

+    Two solutions
+     This is useful because you do not have to transmit a complete new table.
+     Insted just transmit the delete, update and replace records with the appropriate 'action' code.

     Addition by SASKiwi
     This will tell which keys had a chage (nice)